Ireland-Scotland day 8 - Rock of Cashel & Dromoland Castle

 When we arrived in Ennis, Mary and I knocked on the B&B door around 5 pm, and the owner's stand-in host was beside himself, a total basket case, barely able to talk, because County Clare was ahead, with only a few minutes left in the game.

-on his daily walk, he said Dromoland Castle links
+on his daily walk, he said Dromoland Castle links classic walled garden

-our last day in Ireland
+roses in October our last day in Ireland

 unscripted Doris & Paul

-But when we landed in Glasgow it was overcast and evening turned to night quickly.
+When we landed in Glasgow it was overcast and evening turned to night quickly.
 We found our way downtown to settle overnight in center city Glasgow.

 return to Ireland Scotland Index